Degree Distributions in Recursive Trees with Fitnesses: Generalised Preferential Attachment Trees with Fitnesses

-and otherwise, $m(\lambda) = \infty$.
-In this subsection, we consider the case that the $\gpaf$-tree fails to satisfy Condition \hyperlink{c1}{\textbf{C1}} by having $m^{*} = \sup\{m(s): s \in \mathcal{C}\} \leq 1$.
-We show that in this case the $\gpaf$-tree satisfies a formula for the degree distribution of the same form as Equation \eqref{eq:deg-dist}.
-Moreover, if $m^* < 1$, this model exhibits a condensation phenomenon, as described in Theorem~\ref{thm:cond-edge-dist}.
-We remark that such results have been proved for the case of the preferential attachment tree with multiplicative fitness (i.e. the case $h \equiv 0$) in \cite{dereich-ortgiese}, in a more general framework (encompassing other models apart from a tree).
+in this subsection, we consider the case that the $\gpaf$-tree fails to satisfy Condition~\hyperlink{c1}{\textbf{C1}} by having $m(\lambda, \mathbb{R}_{+}) \leq 1$ for all $\lambda \in \Lambda$.
+We show that in this case the $\gpaf$-tree satisfies a formula for the degree distribution of the same form as \eqref{eq:def-1-param-family}.
+Moreover, if $\lambda^*:= \inf{\left(\Lambda\right)}$ and $m(\lambda^*, \mathbb{R}_{+}) < 1$, this model exhibits a condensation phenomenon, as described in Theorem~\ref{thm:cond-edge-dist}.
+We remark that such results have been proved for the case of the preferential attachment tree with multiplicative fitness, i.e., the case $h \equiv g$, in \cite{dereich-ortgiese}, in a more general framework; that is to say encompassing other models apart from a tree.